 - Timeliness and relevance of the topic

-Candidates must submit a cover sheet, a two-page vita, one letter of recommendation, and an original (unpublished) essay, not to exceed 28 pages total (10,000 words), which reflects a Native Anthropology approach consistent with those espoused by John L. Gwaltney by May 31st, 2020.
-No late applications will be processed.
+Candidates must submit a cover sheet, a two-page vita, one letter of recommendation, and an original (unpublished) essay, not to exceed 28 pages total (10,000 words), which reflects a Native Anthropology approach consistent with those espoused by John L. Gwaltney.
+There is a rolling deadline for applications.
 Essays must be original in content and research, cannot be under review by any journal, cannot have won any previous awards, or have been accepted for publication in any refereed or non-refereed journal.
 Candidates must also be members of ABA in order to receive this award.

 The winning essay will be published (pending requested editorial changes) in Transforming Anthropology.
 Non-winning essays will be sent through the regular peer-review process for possible publication at a future date.
 The winner of the scholarship will be notified prior to the annual meeting and the award will be announced at the ABA Business meeting.
 By the next year, prior to the annual ABA business meeting, the scholarship recipient must submit a two-page report to the ABA President.
 All or parts of this report will be published in the ABA Column of Anthropology News.

 - Graduation Date (Post-graduates) or Anticipated Graduation Date (ABD students)